ImranVirani/OntarioCOVIDTracker/README.md

 Replace ```~/.bashrc``` with ```~/.zshrc``` to use with ```zsh```

 # Support
-If there are any inquiries regarding the project, please create an issue and I would be happy to help.
+If there are any inquiries regarding the project(eg. setting up/running), please create an issue and I would be happy to help.